manuel-192/m-m/PKGBUILDs/ncd/README.md

 <br>

 ## More details
+Details of `ncd` usage can be shown with this command:
 ```
 ncd --help
 ```

 ## Full example
-Assuming the following paths in ~/.config/ncd/paths:
+Assuming the following contents in ~/.config/ncd/paths:
 ```
 ~/EndeavourOS/PKGBUILDS
 ```